Yevgeny Yevtushenko: Films

 He was filmed as himself during the 1950s as a performing poet-actor.
 Yevtushenko contributed lyrics to several Soviet films and contributed to the script of Soy Cuba (I Am Cuba, 1964), a Soviet propaganda film.
 His acting career began with the leading role in Vzlyot (Take-Off, 1979) by director Savva Kulish, where he played the leading role as Russian rocket scientist Konstantin Tsiolkovsky.
 Yevtushenko also made two films as a writer/director.
 His film Detsky Sad (Kindergarten, 1983) and his last film, Pokhorony Stalina (Stalin's Funeral, 1990) deal with life in the Soviet Union.

-Post-Soviet period
+Gorbachev era and Post-Soviet period

-In 1989, Yevtushenko was elected as a representative for Kharkiv in the Soviet Parliament (Congress of Peoples Deputies), where he was a member of the pro-democratic group supporting Mikhail Gorbachev.
+In 1989, Yevtushenko was elected as a representative for Kharkiv in the Soviet Parliament (Congress of People's Deputies), where he was a member of the pro-democratic group supporting Mikhail Gorbachev.
 In 1991, he supported Boris Yeltsin, as the latter defended the parliament of the Russian Federation during the hardline coup that sought to oust Gorbachev and reverse "perestroika".
 Later, however, when Yeltsin sent tanks into restive Chechnya, Yevtushenko reportedly "denounced his old ally and refused to accept an award from him."

 In the post-Soviet era, Yevtushenko actively discussed environmental issues, confronted Russian Nationalist writers from the alternative Union of the Writers of Russia, and campaigned for the preservation of the memory of victims of Stalin's Gulag.
 In 1995, he published his huge anthology of contemporary Russian poetry entitled Verses of the Century.